Bryan Chamberlain: Professional career

-Pre-draft

-Atlanta Falcons

 On May 5, 2016, Chamberlain was invited to tryout for the Atlanta Falcons of the National Football League (NFL) with the team's 2016 draftees and 22 recently signed college free agents (CFAs) during a two-day rookie mini-camp in Flowery Branch, Georgia.

-San Diego Chargers

 After not being sign by the Falcons, Chamberlain was invited to tryout for the NFL's San Diego Chargers during the team's rookie mini-camp on May 13, 2016.